 Note: Vinegar is not selective; it can potentially harm plants you wish to keep, should you accidentally spray them.
 As I said earlier, I use vinegar only on walkways, where grass and ornamental plants are not an issue.

 (Need to eradicate weeds from a garden bed?
-Do what I do, and smother them with newspaper.)
+Do what I do, and smother them with newspaper as described in this post.)

 Will vinegar kill every weed it touches?
 That I can not say.
 I only know that it has kept my pathways free of unwanted growth.
 Annual weeds are killed instantly, because they can not survive without their foliage.
 Perennial-type weeds need repeated spraying until their roots give up.